 Opiates can be highly addictive and when abused, can cause several problems for a person and their life.
 Opiates generally vary in severity and are used to treat different instances of pain.
 While some opiates/opioids are more potent than others, there is always a chance to develop an addiction.
 Due to the addictiveness of some opiates, it is important to be aware of the signs of addiction so you can get help sooner than later.
 Our opiate addiction treatment center covers all bases when it comes to comprehensive treatment.

 Commonly Abused Opiates

 Opiates are typically prescribed for a number of different medical needs.
+Prescription drugs in the opioid class can be helpful when used properly.
 There are two forms of opiates, antagonists and agonists.
-Antagonists are not as addictive as agonists and are often used during detox.
+Antagonists are not as addictive as agonists.
 Agonists, on the other hand, tend to be more addictive.
 Agonists tend to copy the effects of naturally-occurring endorphins in the brain and body.
 While antagonists are more intense than agonists, both have the possibility of being addictive and abused.

 Some common forms of opiate agonists include: